 Divorce NSW: Cost-Effective Legal Service

 We know that divorce is hard enough, and we don’t want you to be bogged down with exorbitant legal fees and strict billing guidelines.
-Therefore, our affordable divorce lawyers will help you by providing legal advice and services for everything from reaching a property settlement to completing the divorce process.
+Therefore, our affordable divorce lawyers will help you by providing legal advice and services for everything from reaching a property settlement to completing the divorce process in cost-effective manner.

 Cost-Effective Legal Service with Flexible Billing

-Simply ask your Sydney divorce attorney about our flexible billing plans, and we’ll work with you to make it possible for you to have proper legal representation.
+Simply ask our Sydney divorce lawyers about our flexible billing plans, and we’ll work with you to make it possible for you to have proper legal representation.

 Filing Your Divorce Application in NSW

 Before you can submit your application for divorce to the Federal Circuit Court, you must meet the divorce law requirements set in place by the Family Law Act 1975.
 Our divorce lawyers in Sydney will help you every step of the way with our cost-effective legal services.

 Divorce law states that you must be separated for at least 12 months before filing your divorce application.
 Please note that you do not necessarily have to live in separate places to make this claim.